dnfm/wii_scale/README.md

 - POSIX
 - IO::Poll
 - List::Util
+- Pod::Usage
+- Getopt::Long

 Only non-perl prerequisite is xWiimote which can be obtained [here](https://github.com/dvdhrm/xwiimote).

 ## Before Running

 There are a few variables at the top of the script you can edit to change the behaviour of the program a bit.
+You can also specify them on the command-line instead.
+Run with --help to see how to do that.

 `fudge_factor` just modifies the weight up or down in case your Balance Board isn't exactly right.
 I used some weights from a local sporting good store to find mine reads too low by a bit.
 You can use positive or negative numbers.